SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 Neo4j desktop installs the Enterprise edition of Neo4j.
 The Enterprise edition supports multiple user databases in a single instance of Neo4j, and each user database can contain a single graph.

 We use the multi-graph facility to easily run 2 separate graphs on a development machine.
-One graph is used to contain published content items, and the other is used to store the latest version of content items (so can contain a mix of published and draft items).
+One graph is used to contain only published content items, and the other is used to store the latest version of content items (so can contain a mix of published and draft items), which can be used to render a preview.
 (In the environments, each graph lives in a separate Community intance of Neo4j, within a Kubernetes cluster.)

 #### Create A Default 'Published' Graph